pbiecek/mi2-summer-22/semantic_similarity.md

 -   designing machine learning experiments and reporting the results

 -   acquaintance with the subject of meta-learning and autoML

+-   key aspects of scientific communication and research work

 ### Requirements:

 -   R/Python

--   basic knowledge of machine learning modelling
+-   basic knowledge of machine learning modelling - boosting models